 Depending on your recipe, now's the time to add seasonings, vegetables and liquid — such as beef broth, wine, beer, juice or even water.
 Bring the liquid to a boil, then reduce heat to low and cover with a tight-fitting lid.

 Follow your recipe for timing guidelines.
 Don't lift the lid — unless your recipe calls for adding vegetables or other ingredients later on.
-You’ll know it’s done when the beef is fork tender.
+You’ll know it’s done when the beef is fork-tender.

 Use a tight-fitting lid and keep it on while stewing to prevent moisture and heat loss, which can impact cooking time.

 This describes the process of coating the meat — usually with seasoned flour or bread crumbs — before cooking.
-Dredging not only seals in moisture and adds flavor, but also helps keep the meat from sticking to the pan while browning.